 This is a strategy based on information passed downward from leadership to the product manager.

-Total addressable market refers to the maximum possible revenue a product or service could generate if it was able to activate every single relevant customer.
+Total addressable market (TAM) refers to the maximum possible revenue a product or service could generate if it was able to activate every single relevant customer.

 Involves dividing product development staff into specific units for the purpose of working more flexibly.